opalj/opal/src/site/tutorial/FixedPointAnalyses.md

 Next, from the type, we try to retrieve the actual classfile from the analyzed project.
 It may be the case that the classfile for the superclass is not part of the analyzed project and thus, we get no result here.
 In that case, we soundly assume that it is mutable and can thus end our analysis here early, returning that our classfile represents a mutable class.
-Otherwise, we ask the [`PropertyStore`](/library/api/SNAPSHOT/org/opalj/fpcf/PropertyStore.html) for the superclass' class immutabilty, using the key we defined in our lattice.
+Otherwise, we ask the [`PropertyStore`](/library/api/SNAPSHOT/org/opalj/fpcf/PropertyStore.html) for the superclass' class immutability, using the key we defined in our lattice.
 The property store is the central data structure that keeps track of all properties that have been computed for any entity so far.
 We didn't have to define it, because `FPCFAnalysis` provides it for us.
 Finally, we use our previously defined `checkSuperclass` function to process the value that we got from the property store.